seflless/atom-diagrams/README.md

  - Real time per key stroke updating of the diagram previewer
  - Syntax highlighting and error checking of text notation
  - Includes an SVG previewer
+ - Previewer can be dynamically resized by dragging the left side

 <img src="http://francoislaberge.com/atom-diagrams/screenshot-atom.gif"/>